chavolla/GettingCleaningDataProject/README.md

  The original project inforamtion is located in : http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The project uses an R script named "run_analysis.R", located in this repository.
+The script is develped using R V 3.1.3 in a windows 7 computer.
 In order to run the project the following steps are needed:

   - Download the measurements dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
   - Unzip the downloaded dataset file "getdata-projectfiles-UCI HAR Dataset.zip" in any folder